AndrewBroz/cronli5/README.md

 `cronli5` was partially inspired by [`prettycron`][prettycron], which itself is based on code from [a gist by dunse][dunse].
-Although `prettycron` was close to meeting my needs, I wasn't fully satisfied with the output and was limited by the lack of support for extended cron patterns. `cronli5` tries to render as many cron patterns in as direct and idiomatic English as possible.
+Although `prettycron` was close to meeting my needs, I wasn't fully satisfied with the output. `cronli5` tries to render as many cron patterns in as direct and as idiomatic English as possible.
+Test cases that describe where it fails to do so, and which prescribe an *obviously better* description, would be greatly appreciated.

 `cronli5` was written from scratch and has no production dependencies.
 Its source does not borrow code, in whole or in part, from [prettycron]